Economic and Political Overview

 Main Sectors of Industry

-Iceland has a labour force of more than 200,000 people out of a population of 372,000.
-The Icelandic labour market is characterised by a high participation rate and a high proportion of trade union membership, at around 92.2% (OECD).
+Iceland has a labour force of more than 241,000 people out of a population of 393,300.
+The Icelandic labour market is characterized by a high participation rate and a high proportion of trade union membership, at above 90%.
 Since the financial crisis in 2008, one of the government’s priorities has been to diversify the economy, which in the last decade was mainly oriented towards the manufacturing and service industries.
-Nowadays, the agricultural sector contributes around 4.5% of Iceland's GDP and employs 4% of the workforce.
-Large areas of sheep pasture are among the most important agricultural resources in the country, while the main agricultural products are potatoes, carrots, green vegetables, tomatoes, cucumbers, mutton, chicken, pork, beef and dairy products.
-The Icelandic economy relies partly on its renewable natural resources and related industries: deep sea fishing, hydraulic and geothermal power and pastures.
+Nowadays, the agricultural sector contributes around 3.8% of Iceland's GDP and employs 3.7% of the workforce.
+Large areas of sheep pasture are among the most important agricultural resources in the country, while the main agricultural products are potatoes, carrots, green vegetables, tomatoes, cucumbers, mutton, chicken, pork, beef, and dairy products.
+The Icelandic economy relies partly on its renewable natural resources and related industries: deep-sea fishing, hydraulic and geothermal power, and pastures.
 Fishing is one of the pillars of Iceland’s economy and covers around 40% of exports.
-According to data by Statistics Iceland, in 2022 cereal production stood at 9,400 tonnes, the largest in 10 years; while total meat production was the lowest since 2015, at 30,428 tonnes.
+According to data by Statistics Iceland, in 2024, cereal production stood at 5,109 tonnes (-33.4% y-o-y).
+Moreover, Iceland’s fishing industry saw a significant decline in 2024, with total catches falling to 995,000 tonnes—down 28% from 2023.
+The drop was mainly due to the lack of capelin catches throughout the year.

-The industrial sector represents almost 20.4% of GDP and employs 17% of the workforce.
-The hydroelectric potential stimulates the production of aluminium, and is the primary resource for export and concentrates around 70% of the electricity produced on the island.
+The industrial sector represents almost 21.1% of GDP and employs 18.3% of the workforce.
+The hydroelectric potential stimulates the production of aluminium and is the primary resource for export and concentrates around 70% of the electricity produced on the island.
 Geothermal provides the remaining 30% so that renewable energies cover all of the country’s energy needs.
-The food processing sector is also important.
-The manufacturing sector alone accounts for 9% of GDP (World Bank), whereas the construction industry accounted for 7.2% of GDP in 2022 (Statistics Iceland).
+The food processing sector is also prominent.
+The manufacturing sector alone accounts for 9.5% of GDP, whereas the construction industry accounted for 8.2% of GDP in 2023 (Statistics Iceland, latest data available).

 Services account for 64.6% of GDP and employ 78% of the workforce.
-For the past several years, Iceland's economy has grown thanks to the services sector, particularly within the fields of tourism, software production and biotechnology.
-In fact, Iceland has become the rear-base of several companies specialising in computers and software.
+For the past several years, Iceland's economy has grown thanks to the services sector, particularly within the fields of tourism, software production, and biotechnology.
+In fact, Iceland has become the rear base of several companies specializing in computers and software.
 There are also many call centres in the country.
-The tourism sector has been recovering after the COVID-19 pandemic, and in 2022 the country recorded 8.8 million overnight stays, marking a 77% increase year-on-year.
-Overall, the direct contribution of tourism to the national GDP was estimated at 6.1% in 2022 by Statistics Iceland (it was 8.1% before the pandemic).
-The commercial banking sector consists of four universal banks and five small savings banks, with the government holding the majority in two of the three major banks.
-The total assets of the banking sector amounted to almost ISK 4,700 billion in 2021, the equivalent to around 145% of GDP (European Banking Federation - latest data available).
+Overall, the direct contribution of tourism to the national GDP was estimated at 8.1% in 2024 by Statistics Iceland (it was 8.4% before the pandemic).
+Real estate activities account for 10.6% of GDP, wholesale for 8.9%, and human health and social work activities for 9.2% (Statistics Iceland).
+The commercial banking sector consists of four universal banks and five small savings banks.
+Three of the four major banks are designated as systemically important and fall under the oversight of the Financial Stability Council.
+Collectively, they account for around 96% of the loan market share in the banking sector.
+The total assets of the banking sector amounted to almost ISK 5,500 billion in 2023, equivalent to around 126% of GDP (European Banking Federation - latest data available).

 Breakdown of Economic Activity By Sector Agriculture Industry Services